jColeChanged/jColeChanged.github.io/_posts/2025-05-11-compressing-game-trees.md

 The basic idea is that instead of storing paths through the graph we can store compressed paths through the graph.
 Once I point it out in these terms: if memory usage is an issue, consider compression as a solution, the idea of compressing the action sequence paths seems somewhat obvious.

-There are a lot of ways to do graph path compression, but the way I did it was by training a huffman encoder and bit packing [1].
+There are a lot of ways to do graph path compression, but the way I did it was by training a huffman encoder and bit packing.
 Huffman encoding has a proof associated with it: for memoryless compression, where each symbol is assumed to be independent of previous ones, it guarantees the average bit length of compressed messages is as low as it can be.

-[1]: This is probably why the path compression technique I'm using wasn't mentioned.
-With so many different ways to compress a sequence, people choose a different method.
-My technique is just interesting in that it can be applied after the fact on top of existing methods of abstracting a game tree, which is where most of the research is focused.
+Most of the research I've read is more focused on compression for the sake of abstracting the game tree, but a 90% reduction in memory is nothing to scoff at, even if it isn't worthy of a research paper, and you can toss this on top of some of the existing compression methods which reduce the game tree size.